kolekarom/school-website/README.md

 # Apex English School Website

-A modern, bilingual website for Apex English School in Patoda, showcasing the school's legacy, curriculum, and commitment to educational excellence since 1984.
+A modern, bilingual website for Apex English School in Patoda, showcasing the school's legacy, curriculum, and commitment to educational excellence.

 ## Features